In Flynn's Fall, Signs Of Potentially Deeper Problem In Trump's White House

 While loyal to the boss, the top people are not loyal to each other.
 Magazines and websites, fed by leaked information, blare stories about which of the principal courtiers is up or down or on the way out.

 All presidential transitions have stumbles at the start, moments when they lose their balance.
 This White House has yet to develop a sense of balance to lose.
-You could say the new Trump team was not coming apart because it has yet to come together.
+You could say the new Trump team is not coming apart because it has yet to come together.

 The new White House has, however, kept up a running argument about appearances and reality, denouncing the media daily while working tirelessly to exploit them.
 The president turns to Twitter to denounce "illegal leaks" and insist they are "the real story."
 But the leaks spring from all levels of the executive branch and White House in a torrent.
 In other tweets we hear of "the lying media" and the "dishonest media" and learn that "all negative polls are fake news."